Choosing an Executor for your Will

 What is an executor and what do they do?

 An executor is a person named in the Will by the testator with the legal authority to administer the estate upon their death.
 The executor has the responsibility of ensuring that the assets are administered according to the law and according to the wishes in the Will.

 It is the executor’s job to protect the estate in the interest of the beneficiaries, manage the administration and apply for probate (if applicable).
 Every estate is different and some estates are easier to administer than others so it’s important to choose an executor you trust to handle your affairs.

 Who can be an executor?

 Anyone can be appointed as an executor but they must be over the age of 18 and have mental capacity.
-An intended beneficiary can also act as the executor of your estate.
+An executor can be a beneficiary but cannot be a witness to the Will.

 It is most common and recommended that 2 executors be appointed.
-The advantages to this is that if one is not able to act there is still an executor who can take on the job, a ‘back up’ executor.
+The advantages to this is that if one is not able to act there is still someone who can take on the job, a ‘back up’ executor.
 It also means that the work can be split between them, making the process more manageable.
-This can help to reduce stress and pressure on the executors by sharing the responsibility.
+This can help to reduce stress and pressure by sharing the responsibility.

 Who should you choose to be your executor?

 When choosing your executor it’s important to remember that your last wishes will be in their hands, you should pick someone you know will honour your instructions and make decisions that best benefit your estate and its beneficiaries.